Ruchit0807/amrutamaiproject/DEPLOYMENT.md

 1. Create a new repository for the Python backend
 2. Deploy the Python files to your chosen service
 3. Update the `NEXT_PUBLIC_API_URL` environment variable in Netlify
+4. Enable CORS to include your Netlify site origin

 ## API Endpoints